Hackchain/hackchain/README.md

 Scripts are written is [RiSC-16][2] (Ridiculously Simple Computer) instruction set and are running in a shared memory space of 0x10000 16-bit words.
-Yes, you read it right, the code is living in the same space, and the scripts are allowed to modify each other.
+Yes, you read it right, the code is living in the same space, and the input script is allowed to modify the output script.
+(Not vice versa, however.
+The 0x2000-0x2fff memory range is protected from the output script's writes, but output can still read input's code)

 The process: